cassandrandivhuwo/Visualisation-BrightLearn/README.md

 # Visualisation-BrightLearn

 - This is a collection of dashboards created using Google Looker Studio (Data Studio) and Microsoft Power BI.
+- This repo contains the data (Excel/CSV), dashboards- PDF, Links to the dashboard for Google Looker Studio and .pbix files for Power BI dashboards.

 ## Google Looker Studio Dashboard Links